Ria424/developers-animatesdk-docs/Library_object/Library14.md

 #### Usage

-*library.selectAll([bSelectAll])*
+Library.selectAll([bSelectAll])

 #### Parameters

-**bSelectAll** A Boolean value that specifies whether to select or deselect all items in the library.
+**bSelectAll** `boolean?`; Specifies whether to select or deselect all items in the library.
 Omit this parameter or use the default value of true to select all the items in the library; false deselects all library items.
 This parameter is optional.

 #### Returns